0xluk3/vulnerable-http-headers/3-ruby-rails/README.md

 # TITLE OF VULN
 ## Subtitle / what it does
 Ruby on Rails - arbitrary file read
+Also check its "child" vulnerability not related to Headers - https://github.com/knqyf263/CVE-2019-5420

 ### Run in docker:
 ```